We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 We may be able to secure interim payments where the healthcare provider responsible for your nerve damage admits liability.

-This could apply in situations where the total amount of compensation you are due to receive has not yet been decided.
+This could apply in situations where the total amount of compensation for nerve damage you are due to receive has not yet been decided.
 Interim payments can then give you access to medical treatment avoiding the risk of your care being compromised by a lack of funds.

 Will I get an apology?